Anubhav311/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Reducers, actions and store all play an important role in making the redux predictable and give it it’s one way data flow feature.
+Actions are responsible for telling the reducer about the user interaction that happened.
+Then reducers are responsible for changing the state on the basis of the actions received from action creators.
+Then store is responsible for containing and updating the state of the application on the basis of input received from reducers.
+Store is considered to be the “single source of truth” as all of the data related to application is stored in it, and supplied to different components as props.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is global, and component state is local.
+That means any component anywhere in the app can access application state (kind of like a database) so long as it is connected to the store.
+Component state however, lives within that specific component.
+As such, it can only be updated within that component and passed down to its children via props.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+By default, Redux action creators don't support asynchronous actions like fetching data, but that is an important property to for applications to work properly.
+So this is where we utilise Redux Thunk.
+Thunk allows you to write action creators that return a function instead of an action.
+The inner function can receive the store methods dispatch and use it to return functions and make it possible to make asynchronous calls.

 ## Project Set Up